 - Put the battery back in.

-- Start the software update again.
+- Start up the Mac.

 2. Clean system junk before updating your macOS